fajao/fajao.github.io/_posts/2024-07-11-Phishing_URL_Detection_with_ML.md

     transform: scale(1.05); /* Slightly enlarge image on hover */
 }

+.gallery-item3:hover .gallery-image {
+    transform: scale(1.05); /* Slightly enlarge image on hover */
+}

 </style>

 # Malicious URL Detection using Machine Learning

 ## Summary

-In this article, we will discuss a case study on detecting malicious URLs using lexical and external features with a machine learning model.
+In this article, I'll share how I tackled the challenge of detecting malicious URLs using a machine learning model that incorporates both lexical and external features.

-Before embarking on this project, I had no knowledge or experience with machine learning and its various algorithms, nor with some of the necessary Python libraries.
-I spent the last few days learning from Kaggle and other online resources to bridge this gap.
+Before embarking on this project, I had no prior knowledge or experience with machine learning and its various algorithms, nor with some of the necessary Python libraries.
+I spent the last few days learning from Kaggle and other online resources to fill in these gap.

-But before we delve into the project details, let's understand what a URL is and what makes it malicious.

 ### What is a URL?

+Before diving into the project details, let’s take a moment to understand what a URL is.

 According to [TechTarget][1]{:target="_blank"}, a URL (Uniform Resource Locator) is a unique identifier used to locate a resource on the Internet.
 It is also referred to as a web address.
 URLs consist of multiple parts - including a protocol and domain name - that tell a web browser how and where to retrieve a resource.